London The Shard Observatory Tickets and Tours: how to buy, prices and schedules

 Entering The View

-As the highest observatory in the city, without a doubt, The View offers the best aerial view of London.
+Being the highest observatory in the city, without a doubt, The View offers the best aerial view of London.

 It is divided into three floors, two of which are enclosed and an open terrace.
 Number 69 is a glazed floor that offers a 360-degree panoramic view of the British capital.
 At such a height, everything can be seen as if it were a toy model: St. Paul's Cathedral, Tower Bridge, the Tower of London, the River Thames, Town Hall, the Gherkin and the London Eye, among many other sites.

+The truth is that here you spend a very entertaining time scanning the landscape of the city to identify its tourist attractions one by one.
 In addition, on this floor are the digital telescopes with touch screens "tell:scopes" that allow you to see the city both day and night zooming and receiving real-time information from the main attractions of London to understand its past and present.

-The View's pinnacle
+The pinnacle of The View

-The feeling you get here is that of standing on the edge of a cliff while you feel the impact of the air on your face.
+The feeling you get here is that of standing on the edge of a cliff as you feel the impact of the air on your face.
 Everything seems small and immense at the same time!
 Adrenaline rushes and it is inevitable that your skin will crawl if you have respect for heights.
 The occasion is worth it, so take advantage of the moment to take all the videos and selfies you want of the visit.

 If you like strong emotions, I promise you that seeing London at your feet from The Shard, hundreds of meters high, is a very exciting feeling that you will not forget.